How waves become particles

 ACT's mechanism in one paragraph.

 A quantum field excitation (a wave) interacts with its environment through gauge fields and phonons.
 This interaction causes continuous phase diffusion — a random walk of the quantum phase.
-When the accumulated phase diffusion exceeds a critical threshold, the system undergoes an irreversible stochastic phase transition: the extended wave localizes into a particle at a specific position.
+As the accumulated phase diffusion Φ builds, an irreversible environmental record forms stochastically — events fire at hazard dΦ/dt, and by Φ ≈ 1 one has probably formed.
+ACT interprets this as the wave→particle transition (a phase transition by analogy); realizing one definite outcome is an added ontological postulate.

 Driven by real environmental fields, not postulated